What is an SPIE Student Chapter?

 Good-standing requirements include:

-If a Student Chapter has 10 or more students that are interested in joining or renewing their SPIE Memberships together, payment can be made by one credit card or bank wire.
+If a Student Chapter has 10 or more students who are interested in joining or renewing their SPIE Memberships together, payment can be made by one credit card or bank wire.
 A bulk Membership form is available here.
-After completing the form, please send it by email to email@example.com.
+After completing the form, please send it by email to firstname.lastname@example.org.